juanmartitegui/udacity-ai-product-manager/README.md

-# udacity-ai-product-manager
-## My Projects from Udacity Product Manager Program
+# Udacity AI Product Manager Projects Repo

 File repository of my projects and assigments for this program.